nene/prettier-plugin-sql-cst/STYLE_GUIDE.md

 - :question: Should single statement without a trailing semicolon be supported?

+## Strings

+- :heavy_check_mark: Use single quotes for strings if possible.
+- :heavy_check_mark: Use different quote style when string contains single quotes or is multi-line.

+This might need to be configurable, though the support of single-quotes for strings should IMHO be available in all dialects.

+## Quoted identifiers

+There are various options here:

+- :question: <del>Default to double quotes (SQL standard)</del>
+  Not possible in some dialects like BigQuery.
+- :question: Default to the preferred/default quoting style of a dialect, like backticks in MySQL and double quotes in SQLite.
+- :question: Preserve existing quoting style.

+This definitely needs to be configurable.

 ## Parenthesis spacing

 - :white_check_mark: No space between function name and arguments. `my_func(1, 2, 3)`